 I want to portray that even with women that work in fields far removed from yours, we are all dealing with the same questions, joys, insecurities, decision-making stress and moments of pride.
 With each episode I hope to spread inspiration, compassion and the feeling of community.

-The series will be on the road throughout 2018.
-One episode will be published every three weeks.
-Next up: New York!
+The series will be on the road throughout 2019.
+One episode will be published every month.
+Next up: Mexico City!

 x x x